rd2/tbd/README.md

 ruby -e "require 'openstudio'" -e "puts OpenStudio::Model::Model.new"
 ```

-Run basic tests to ensure the measure operates properly (see end of this README).
+`git clone` the TBD repo, then run basic tests to ensure the measure operates properly (see end of this README).

 ### MacOS Installation